Sahara-Sheik/Robotic-Vision/src/figure_generators/SETUP_GUIDE_112CAM.md

 ## 🛠️ Troubleshooting

 ### If MSE files are missing:
-The script will use default values and warn us. folder structure needs to be or else we need to adust the script:
+The script will use default values and warn us. folder structure needs to be as below or else we need to adjust the script:
 ```
 112cam/
 └── VisualProprioception_flow_00dev000/